 How big do miniature Huskies get?

-Since there’s no regulated breed standard, their size can vary quite a bit.
-They can weigh anywhere from 15 to 35 lbs (7 to 16 kg).
-Height-wise, they are often around 12 to 17 inches (30 to 43cm) inches tall.
+Since they have no regulated dog breed standard, their size can vary quite a bit.
+They can weigh from 15 to 35 pounds (7 to 16 kg) and stand between 12 to 17 inches (30.5 to 43 cm) tall.

 This makes them roughly 42% smaller than a regular-sized Husky.